-In Figure 29 the ceiling tiles have been measured and are a standard size of $1.2m \times 0.6m$.
+In Figure 32 the ceiling tiles have been measured and are a standard size of $1.2 \text{m} \times 0.6 \text{m}$.
 By counting the number of ceiling tiles and using these dimensions the area of the lighting control zones has been calculated.

 The maximum size of the lighting control zones is 99.2m2.
-This is <100m2 and Figure 7 indicates that the controls in this space would be rated as 'Good'.
+This is <100m2 and Figure 7 indicates that the control capacity in this space would be rated as 'Good'.